-The script may trigger a range of malicious behaviors – if an attacker writes code which sends your authorization cookies data to their server, they might be granted access to the session you’re currently logged in.
+The script may trigger a range of malicious behaviors.
+If an attacker writes code that sends your authorization cookies data to their server, they might be granted access to the session you’re currently logged in.
 While the risk of being seriously harmed is high (because it may be comprised of our data), there are numerous ways of defending yourself.

 Preventing XSS attacks

 First of all, the most universal way (which applies to any code injection) is to sanitize the inputs.
 Sanitization is an operation of replacing special HTML characters (eg. angle brackets, known as inequality signs, curly braces, etc.) into “safer” ones, called HTML entities.
 This ensures proper request processing.

 Here is an example matrix of special characters and its decoded values: